luacm/git-intro/README.md

              /
              `
 ```
 Perfect.
-Now you can add thses to your repository using the command ```git add -A```.
+Now you can add these to your repository using the command ```git add -A```.
 The ```-A``` adds tracks all untracked files and stages all unstaged changes.
 You could also add them individually by doing:

 ```
 git add spidey.txt